owenyeo/tp/docs/UserGuide.md

 - Event date and time will be equal to `DATE TIME` where `DATE TIME` must be entered in the format `YYYY-MM-DD HHMM [start time] HHMM [end time]`
 - Users can set whether they want to enable reminders for this event by inputting `y/n` under `[REMINDER]`
+- Event names will be changed to all upper case regardless of whether it was keyed it in lower case or upper case

 Successful Command: